radiantlogic-v8/documentation-new/documentation/use-cases/radiantone-okta-integration.md

 ### Create a Data Source

-Log in to the Identity Data Management Control Panel UI using an account with sufficient privileges to manage Data Sources, Namespaces, and Schema configuration.
+Log into the Identity Data Management Control Panel UI using an account with sufficient privileges to manage Data Sources, Namespaces, and Schema configuration.
 All setup is performed through point-and-click operations in the UI.

 1. After logging into Identity Data Management Control Panel, select ‘Data Catalog’ > ‘Data Sources’ from the navigation pane on the left hand side and click ‘NEW SOURCE’.